Javed Abidi: Involvement in disability awareness

 In 1993, he started working for Sonia Gandhi, creating and building the Rajiv Gandhi Foundation's Disabilities Unit.
 A year later, Javed Abidi joined a small advocate group called the Disability Rights Group and started raising awareness for the disabled people of India.
 A large pro-disability rights movement arose, with the goal of getting the Parliament of India to implement a bill of rights for disabled people.
 Javed Abidi led a protest before Parliament on 19 December 1995.
 The protest pushed Parliament into passing the Persons with Disabilities Act on 22 December 1995.
 In 2004, his letter to Chief Justice of India addressed the accessibility of polling booths for persons with disabilities.

 Involvement in the NCPEDP

 The Rajiv Gandhi Foundation created the National Centre for Promotion of Employment for Disabled People in 1995 and appointed Abidi as its director.
 Abidi collaborated with business executives from IBM, Apple Inc., Oracle Corporation, Cisco Systems, Microsoft, and Hewlett-Packard to employ disabled individuals in these companies and in the high-tech industry in general.
 In 2000, Abidi urged the Archaeological Survey of India to install wheelchair ramps at various prominent monuments, including the Red Fort, Qutub Minar, Humayun's Tomb, and Jantar Mantar.
 The impetus for the ramps was to accommodate Stephen Hawking while he visited these sites.
 For the next two years, Abidi and the NCPEDP focused on accessibility for disabled people, publishment of disability issues, and work opportunities for disabled people.

-Death

-Abidi died on 4 March 2018 from a chest infection.